-(i) Administration with Respect to Directors and Officers.
+- (i) Administration with Respect to Directors and Officers.
 With respect to grants of Awards to Directors or Employees who are also Officers or Directors of the Company, the Plan shall be administered by (A) the Board or (B) a Committee designated by the Board, which Committee shall be constituted in such a manner as to satisfy the Applicable Laws and to permit such grants and related transactions under the Plan to be exempt from Section 16(b) of the Exchange Act in accordance with Rule 16b-3.
+Once appointed, such Committee shall continue to serve in its designated capacity until otherwise directed by the Board. - (ii) Administration with Respect to Consultants and Other Employees.
+With respect to grants of Awards to Employees or Consultants who are neither Directors nor Officers of the Company, the Plan shall be administered by (A) the Board or (B) a Committee designated by the Board, which Committee shall be constituted in such a manner as to satisfy the Applicable Laws.
 Once appointed, such Committee shall continue to serve in its designated capacity until otherwise directed by the Board.

-Administration with Respect to Consultants and Other Employees.
-With respect to grants of Awards to Employees or (ii) Consultants who are neither Directors nor Officers of the Company, the Plan shall be administered by (A) the Board or (B) a Committee designated by the Board, which Committee shall be constituted in such a manner as to satisfy the Applicable Laws.
-Once appointed, such Committee shall continue to serve in its designated capacity until otherwise directed by the Board.
-The Board may authorize one or more Officers to grant such Awards and may limit such authority as the Board determines from time to time.

-(iii) Administration with Respect to Covered Employees.
+The Board may authorize one or more Officers to grant such Awards and may limit such authority as the Board determines from time to time. - (iii) Administration with Respect to Covered Employees.
 Notwithstanding the foregoing, grants of Awards to any Covered Employee intended to qualify as Performance-Based Compensation shall be made only by a Committee (or subcommittee of a Committee) which is comprised solely of two or more Directors eligible to serve on a committee making Awards qualifying as Performance-Based Compensation.
-In the case of such Awards granted to Covered Employees, references to the "Administrator" or to a "Committee" shall be deemed to be references to such Committee or subcommittee.

-Administration Errors.
-In the event an Award is granted in a manner inconsistent with the provisions of this (iv) subsection (a), such Award shall be presumptively valid as of its grant date to the extent permitted by the Applicable Laws.

-Powers of the Administrator.
-Subject to Applicable Laws and the provisions of the Plan (including any other powers given to (b)the Administrator hereunder), and except as otherwise provided by the Board, the Administrator shall have the authority, in its discretion:

-- to select the Employees, Directors and Consultants to whom Awards may be granted from time to time hereunder; (i) - to determine whether and to what extent Awards are granted hereunder; (ii) - (iii) to determine the number of Shares or the amount of other consideration to be covered by each Award granted - hereunder; - to approve forms of Award Agreements for use under the Plan; - (v) to determine the terms and conditions of any Award granted hereunder;
+In the case of such Awards granted to Covered Employees, references to the "Administrator" or to a "Committee" shall be deemed to be references to such Committee or subcommittee. - (iv) Administration Errors.
+In the event an Award is granted in a manner inconsistent with the provisions of this subsection (a), such Award shall be presumptively valid as of its grant date to the extent permitted by the Applicable Laws. - (b) Powers of the Administrator.
+Subject to Applicable Laws and the provisions of the Plan (including any other powers given to the Administrator hereunder), and except as otherwise provided by the Board, the Administrator shall have the authority, in its discretion: - (i) to select the Employees, Directors and Consultants to whom Awards may be granted from time to time hereunder; - (ii) to determine whether and to what extent Awards are granted hereunder; - (iii) to determine the number of Shares or the amount of other consideration to be covered by each Award granted hereunder;